dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 ### The Smart Grid and the Importance of Stability in Developing Nations to Interdependent Economic Sectors

-  - some-thing like pulse-width shift between digital/analog
+  - something like pulse-width shift between digital/analog
   - the AC/DC divide pushes from consumer electronics to homes, cars and higher order containments of DC electronics systems with capacity for dynamic power managment where current carries power